thefrontside/bigtest/packages/eslint-plugin-bigtest/docs/rules/require-default-test-export.md

-# Require all test files to have a bigtest test default export (`require-default-test-export`)
+# Require all test files to have a default export (`require-default-export`)

-Bigtest must find a default export of a test implementation.
+Bigtest must find a default export

 ## Rule Details